 - Experienced staff to assist with appointments, medical records and health insurance processing

 What to expect from the first appointment

 Patients are mostly referred by their primary care physician, and the program operates by appointment.
-Upon referral to a Healogics Wound Care Center, patients undergo a thorough diagnostic examination to identify the type of wound you have and the underlying problems causing the wound.
+Upon referral, patients undergo a thorough diagnostic examination to identify the type of wound you have and the underlying problems causing the wound.
 The initial appointment consists of a full assessment to determine the etiology of the wound, the appropriate classification and size of the wound, the overall health status of the patient and the patient’s ability to comply with needed therapies.

 - Laboratory evaluation

 After this determination, a program specifically tailored to your needs will be initiated based on the most effective treatment options.
 An interdisciplinary approach will be used to provide the maximum healing possible.